Gloria Vanderbilt: Early life

 Vanderbilt was born on February 20, 1924, in Manhattan, New York City, the only child of railroad heir Reginald Claypoole Vanderbilt of the Vanderbilt family and his second wife, Gloria Morgan Vanderbilt.
 When Vanderbilt was born, her father was heard to exclaim in delight, "It is fantastic how Vanderbilt she looks!
 See the corners of her eyes, how they turn up?"
 She was baptized in the Episcopal Church by Bishop Herbert Shipman as Gloria Laura Vanderbilt.
 After her father's death, she was confirmed and raised in the Catholic Church, to which her mother belonged.
 From her father's first marriage to Cathleen Neilson, she had one elder half-sister, Cathleen Vanderbilt.

 Upon their father's death from cirrhosis, when Vanderbilt was 18 months old, she and her half-sister became heiresses to a half share each in a $5 million trust fund, equivalent to $ million in value.
 The control of Vanderbilt's share, while she was a minor, belonged to her mother, who, for years, traveled to and from Paris, taking her daughter with her.
 They were accompanied by a beloved nanny—Emma Sullivan Kieslich, whom young Gloria had named "Dodo"—who would play a tumultuous part in the child's life, and her mother's identical twin sister, Thelma, who was the lover of the Prince of Wales (later Edward VIII), during this time.
 As a result of her spending habits, her mother's use of finances was scrutinized by the child's paternal aunt, Gertrude Vanderbilt Whitney.
 A sculptor and philanthropist, Whitney wanted custody of her niece, which resulted in a custody trial.
 The trial was so scandalous that at times, the judge would make everyone leave the room, so as to listen to what young Vanderbilt had to say without anyone influencing her.
 Some people heard weeping and wailing from inside the courtroom.
-Testimony was heard depicting Vanderbilt's mother as an unfit parent, including an allegation from Marie Caillot, her discharged French maid, of a lesbian affair with the Marchioness of Milford Haven, a relative of the British royal family, which Lady Milford Haven would subsequently deny in her own testimony.
+Testimony was heard depicting Vanderbilt's mother as an unfit parent, including an allegation from Marie Caillot, her discharged French maid, of an affair with the Marchioness of Milford Haven, a relative of the British royal family, which Lady Milford Haven would subsequently deny in her own testimony.
 Vanderbilt's mother lost the battle, and Vanderbilt became the ward of her aunt Gertrude.